tjoyner/ofvioletsandlicorice/chapter17.md

 He decided not to think about it.
 He wanted to be alone, at least for a while.

 "Very well.
-Take Flop also."
+Take Flop too."

-Then, turning towards Luciano, he asked, "Can you take her to the *Hotel Cavalieri*?
+Then, turning towards Luciano, he asked, "Can you take her to the *Hotel Cavalieri*?"

 <div style="text-align: center">
 <a href="http://ofvioletsandlicorice.tumblr.com/post/129355307919/of-violets-and-licorice-table-of-contents">Table of Contents</a><br/>